 For the purposes of the BPHA Internet Extension projects, the "state standard" for broadband service is a network that is able to provide a minimum of 100 Mbps download and 20 Mbps upload service for an average user during peak and off-peak hours.
-All BPHA Internet Extension projects shall provide service at a maximum of 50 ms of round-trip ping time, where technically feasible; if this is not technically feasible for a particular project, then the project must provide service service a no more than 100 ms of round-trip ping time.
+All BPHA Internet Extension projects shall provide service at a maximum of 50 ms of round-trip ping time, where technically feasible; if this is not technically feasible for a particular project, then the project must provide service a no more than 100 ms of round-trip ping time.

-For the purposes of the BPHA infrastructure projects, the "state standard" for broadband service is a network that is able to provide a minimum of 25 Mbps download and 3 Mbps upload service for an average user during peak and offpeak hours or the most-current broadband speed standard set by the Federal Communications Commission's annual broadband deployment report, whichever is greater.
-Applications submitted three months after the issue date of that report, and thereafter, must at minimum, meet the higher speed benchmark specified by that report as the minimum speed standard, and wireline networking projects must meet at least 1000BASE-X Ethernet standard.
+For the purposes of the BPHA infrastructure projects, the "state standard" for broadband service is a network that is able to provide a minimum of 25 Mbps download and 3 Mbps upload service for an average user during peak and offpeak hours or the most-current broadband speed standard set by the Federal Communications Commission's annual broadband deployment report, "state of that report, and thereafter, must at minimum, meet the higher speed benchmark specified by that report as the minimum speed standard, and wireline networking projects must meet at least 1000BASE-X Ethernet standard.
 Applications using DSL technology submitted three months after the issue date of the FCC report, and thereafter, will not be accepted.